gusajer/HelloWorldC-/README.md

 # HelloWorldC-
-my C# Adventur in to
+our Adventur in to C#